-In this manner, we highlight the importance of acknowledging the past while looking forward, and forging the now through the exploration of folklore stories and music in Yvadney Davis' work; the representation of feeling other in the work of Xavier Leopold; using particular media to translate the impact of experience and environment on the self in wood painting by Lee-Roy Zozo; the exploration of British Nepalese identity through personal experience in Max Limbu's installation with the concept of fishing; the blending of culture through the illustration of Chinese and English architecture in Jade They’s prints and more.
+In this manner, we highlight the importance of acknowledging the past while looking forward, and forging the now through the exploration of folklore stories and music in Yvadney Davis' work; the representation of feeling other in the work of Xavier Leopold; using particular media to translate the impact of experience and environment on the self in wood painting by Lee-Roy Zozo; the exploration of British Nepalese identity through personal experience in Max Limbu's installation; the blending of culture through the illustration of Chinese and English architecture in Jade They’s prints and more.

 14 - 28th September 2023

 20th September Artists Talk with